joeRob2468/bws-craft-starter-bootstrap/README.md

 In local development, you'll be setting up the Laradock docker containers, then running all of your dependency, backup/restore, and build commands inside the `workspace` container to help keep your project code isolated.
 It's fine to run `laradock.sh` and `git` commands outside the container, but everything else should be done in the `workspace` container.

+#### Step One - install and run the Laradock development environment

 1. Install and run Docker Desktop.
 If you're on Windows, also install Git for Windows, and Ruby.
 2. Open a new terminal session (in Git Bash if you're on Windows).
 3. If you haven't done this already for your git environment, set up git with your name and email address by running: